Survey Junkie Review

 Another important feature is the estimated amount of time each survey will take to complete.
 This estimate is typically an overestimate.
 You can speed through the questions pretty rapidly as long as you are telling the truth.

-Lastly, if you want to do surveys on the go, like in the car on a long trip, or on your lunch break, you can download the survey app, making it even easier to earn extra cash!
+Lastly, if you want to do surveys on the go, like in the car on a long trip or on your lunch break, you can download the survey app, making it even easier to earn extra cash!

-Pros And Cons Of Survey Junkie
+Pros And Cons of Survey Junkie

 Now let’s break this thing down list-style.
 What’s the good and the not-so-good of Survey Junkie?

-- Free to signup (that’s a given)
+- Free to signup (that’s a given). see how

-- Get points when you sign up
+- Get bonus points for a few quick tasks when you sign up.

-- Your survey answers actually help companies improve their products and services
+- Your survey answers actually help companies improve their products and services.

-- Answers are anonymous
+- Answers are anonymous.

-- A+ Rating with BBB
+- A+ Rating with BBB (Better Business Bureau).

-- Too few surveys offered to users
+- Too few surveys offered to users.

-- Low overall payout (typically in the single-dollar digits or low double digits)
+- Low overall payout (typically in the single-dollar digits or low double digits).

-- Only residents from the United States, Canada, and Australia are allowed
+- Only residents from the United States, Canada, and Australia are allowed to join now.

 Alternatives to Survey Junkie